cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 Now that you have a task that runs CloudQuery, you can schedule it to run on a regular basis using AWS EventBridge scheduler.
 An EventBridge schedule is able to start a task on a regular basis, but to do so it needs a role that it can assume which has the `ecs:RunTask` permission.
 In this step, you will create a role that has the required permissions and then you will create a schedule that will run the task on a regular basis.

-Create a file named `trust-policy.json` with the following contents:
+Create a file named `trust-policy.json` with the following content:
 ```json
 {
   "Version": "2012-10-17",